openUC2/ImSwitch/README.md

 ### Option C: Install using pip

-ImSwitch is also published on PyPI and can be installed using pip.
-Python 3.9 or later is required.
+ImSwitch is also published on PyPI and can be installed using pip. **Python 3.11 or later is required**.

 To install ImSwitch from PyPI, run the following command: